 Tahquamenon Falls (both the Upper and Lower Falls)

-Sleeping Bear Dunes National Lakeshore (in particular the scenic drive with its many stop and get out points)
+Sleeping Bear Dunes National Lakeshore (in particular the Pierce Stocking Scenic Drive with its many stop and get out points)

 Lake of the Clouds in the Porcupine Mountains